IngmarBitter/defenders/md/Salvation/Baptism.md

 In addition, for Jewish converts, Baptism into Christ carried significant social consequences, as it could result in expulsion from the Jewish temple and the religious community.
 Similar consequences still result in many non-Western cultures today - in Islam, the consequence is the death penalty.

-## Baptism At the Time of Committing to Christ
+## Baptism at the Time of Committing to Christ

 ![](BaptismTiming.jpg style="float: right; width: 11rem")